 The Whitney Museum seeks a curator or associate curator with a strong vision for performance within a museum context and an outstanding track record of programming in the performing and visual arts.
 Reporting directly to the Nancy and Steve Crown Family Chief Curator, the incumbent will create and oversee an ambitious program of performance art, music, dance, theater, and other related activities, as well as propose and organize exhibitions.
 He/she will play a key role in the evolution of the Whitney’s newly established theater and ensure the integration of performance within the overall artistic direction of the Museum and Collection.

-- Oversee the Museum’s performance program, occupying a 170 seat theater as well as galleries and outdoor spaces, including a multi-use gallery for film, video, and performance; generate accompanying texts and publications; and supervise research and documentation related to the program.
+- Oversee the Museum’s performance program, occupying a 170 seat theater, galleries and outdoor spaces, and a multi-use gallery for film, video, and performance; generate accompanying texts and publications; and supervise research and documentation related to the program.